What Is the Best Medicine for Diarrhea and Vomiting?

 References

-- World Health Organization – Diarrhoeal Disease
+- World Health Organization – Diarrhoeal disease

-- CDC – Treatment of Diarrhea
+- CDC – Diarrhea (treatment and prevention guidance)

 - National Health Portal of India – Diarrhoea